Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Preliminaries

-By a {\it hypersurface} of $\Lo^{n+1}$ we mean a codimension one $\mathcal{C}^{0}$-submanifold of $\Lo^{n+1}$ with boundary.
-We call such a hypersurface Lipschitz if the submanifold with boundary is of class $\mathcal{C}^{0,1}$.
-As we are going to work primarily with Lipschitz continuous objects, we refer the reader to \cite{EG15} for some background material.
+By a {\it hypersurface} of $\Lo^{n+1}$ we mean a nonempty codimension one $C^{0}$-submanifold of $\Lo^{n+1}$ with boundary.
+We call such a hypersurface Lipschitz if the submanifold with boundary is of class $C^{0,1}$.
+We refer the reader to \cite{EG15} for some background material on Lipschitz continuous objects.
 A Lipschitz hypersurface is called spacelike (non-timelike), if almost all of its tangent spaces contain only spacelike (non-timelike) nontrivial vectors.

-The volume form $\omega$ on $\Lo^{n+1}$ and the chosen time orientation induce an almost everywhere defined, locally uniformly bounded family of alternating $n$-forms on any non-timelike Lipschitz hypersurface $S$ of $\Lo^{n+1}$, which, in turn, induces a measure $\mu_S$ on $S$ via integration that is independent of the chosen time orientation.
+The volume form on $\Lo^{n+1}$ and the chosen time orientation induce an almost everywhere defined, locally uniformly bounded family of alternating $n$-forms on every non-timelike Lipschitz hypersurface $S$ of $\Lo^{n+1}$, which, in turn, induces a measure $\mu_S$ on $S$ via integration that is independent of the chosen time orientation.
 We denote the total measure $A(S)\coloneqq \mu_S(S)$ and call it the \textit{area} of $S$.
-Using the notions of $V$ and $A$ above, the definitions of the deficits \eqref{eq:BE_ineq}, \eqref{eq:CM_ineq}, and \eqref{eq:deltaCMstar} as well as of the Fraenkel asymmetry \eqref{eq:Frae} from the introduction extend naturally to the generality required for Theorem \ref{thm:BE_L1_stability}.
+Note that by construction our notions of volume and area are invariant under isometries of the Minkowski inner product, in particular, under Lorentzian transformations.
+Using these notions, the definitions of the deficits \eqref{eq:BE_ineq}, \eqref{eq:CM_ineq}, and \eqref{eq:deltaCMstar} as well as of the Fraenkel asymmetry \eqref{eq:Frae} from the introduction extend naturally to the generality required for Theorem \ref{thm:BE_L1_stability}.

 Of particular interest to us are the (upper) hyperboloids of radius $r>0$ given by